Why you need a Podio Alternative

 FunctionFox is a pretty straight forward project management solution but it caters specifically to creative companies.
 Oh and it’s timesheet feature even has a stopwatch timer, making it easy for your team members to record exactly how long they spend on any given task.

 Want to use Gantt charts but not a trained project manager?
 Find most project management software too complicated and intimidating?
-Say hello to TeamGantt.
+Say hello to TeamGantt, the only sole Gantt Chart option on this list of Podio alternatives.
 With great UX and no set up required, this software makes Gantt charts easy for anyone to use.
 The flipside is that if you need more than Gantt charts, there’s probably a better solution out there for you.

-If your company focuses on agile development, then VersionOne is worth looking into.
-It has a huge suite of integrations and scales well from tiny two person teams to huge enterprise organizations.
+Versionone makes the list of Podio alternatives because if your company focuses on agile development, then VersionOne is worth looking into.
+It has a huge suite of integrations and scales well from tiny two-person teams to huge enterprise organizations.
 I’m a big fan of all the different modes in which VersionOne allows you to view a project.

 Pricing: Available on request